 - Tickets in Kerberos have a limited period.
 If the ticket gets stolen, it is hard to reuse the ticket because of strong authentication needs.

 - Passwords are never sent over the network unencrypted.

-- In Kerberos, secret keys are shared, which are more efficient than sharing public keys.
+- In Kerberos, secret keys are shared, which is more efficient than sharing public keys.

 Disadvantages of Kerberos

 - It is vulnerable to weak or repeated passwords.